Manueldavis1999/manueldavis/README.md

 # CURRENT IT SETUP

-Currently system is deployed in on premise infrastructure.
+Currently system is deployed in on-premise infrastructure.

 ## Proposed Deployment Architecture in cloud